List of M*A*S*H characters: Maxwell Klinger

 Corporal (later Sergeant) Maxwell Q. "Max" Klinger appears in the television series M*A*S*H and the spin-off AfterMASH, played by actor Jamie Farr.
-He serves as an orderly/sentry and later company clerk assigned to the 4077th.
+He serves as an orderly, Sentry and later Company clerk assigned to the 4077th.
 Klinger was the first main character introduced on M*A*S*H not to have appeared in either the original novel or the subsequent film.
 Klinger is an Arab-American of Lebanese descent from Toledo, Ohio (like Farr himself).
 As for Klinger's religion, in an early show, Klinger said he gave up being an atheist for Lent.
 In real life, Jamie Farr is a devout Antiochian (Greek) Orthodox.
 In other episodes, Klinger pleads with Allah to help him out of a jam.

+In the sixth-season episode "What's Up, Doc?", Klinger is indicated to be 30-years-old.
+While talking to Colonel Potter, Klinger insists that he needs a hardship discharge, due to him having nine children to support, and shows Potter photos of nine children.
+Potter points to one of Klinger's alleged children and remarks: "This kid has got to be at least 19.
+That would mean you were a father at 11."

 The character's original defining characteristic was his continual attempts to gain a Section 8 psychiatric discharge from the Army, by habitually wearing women's clothing and engaging in other "crazy" stunts.
 His first appearance was in the fourth episode, "Chief Surgeon Who?"; in that episode's original script, Klinger was an effeminate gay man ("a silly fag character" as stated by Farr in the documentary Making M*A*S*H), but the writers later agreed that it would be more interesting to have Klinger be heterosexual, but wear dresses in an attempt to gain a Section 8 discharge.
-Among the characters Klinger has tried to dress up include Moses, Zoltan King of the Gypsies, Cleopatra, The Statue of Liberty, Snow White, Dorothy from the Wizard of Oz, Scarlett O'Hara from Gone With the Wind; a ballerina, a U.S. Army female nurse, a 1920s flapper, a nun, and a Korean woman.
+Among the characters Klinger has tried to dress up as include the Statue of Liberty, Moses, Zoltan King of the Gypsies, Cleopatra, Snow White, Dorothy from the Wizard of Oz, Scarlett O'Hara from Gone With the Wind; a ballerina, a US Army female nurse, a 1920s flapper, a nun, two Korean women, and a bride.
 He makes it a point to play up his antics to visiting high-ranking officers in an attempt to gain their sympathy and convince them that he is unfit to serve.
 When Colonel Potter takes command, Klinger immediately tries the same with him, but Potter sees through the scam immediately.
-Series writer Larry Gelbart stated during the M*A*S*H 30th Anniversary Reunion special that Klinger's antics were inspired by stories of Lenny Bruce attempting to dodge his military service by dressing himself as a U.S. Navy WAVE.
+Series writer Larry Gelbart stated during the M*A*S*H 30th Anniversary Reunion special that Klinger's antics were inspired by stories of Lenny Bruce attempting to dodge his military service by dressing himself as a US Navy WAVE.